 When it comes to replacing or installing a salt cell in San Diego, our team is here to be of service.
 We perform all types of salt pool services, including:

-Our in-house team of repair technicians are trained and ready to assist with all of your repair needs.
-We have decades of experience in pool and spa equipment repairs for residential and commercial accounts, including pool pumps, pool heaters, pool filters, automation, valves and actuators, skimmers, in-floor cleaners, auto vacuums, timers, pool safety devices, electrical and more.
-We work directly with every major manufacturer of pool equipment (Pentair, Jandy, Hayward, and more) to ensure we can offer the most competitive pricing in San Diego.
+Our team of in-house technicians is licensed, trained, insured, and ready to be of service.
+We have decades of experience in all types of major and minor repairs for both residential and commercial pools, including pool filters, pool heaters, pool lights, pool automation, pool timers, pool filters, pool pumps, pool plumbing, pool valves, pool skimmers, pool drains, in-floor cleaners, pool vacuums, pool safety devices and more.
+We work directly with all major manufacturers (Jandy, Hayward, Pentair, Zodiac, and more) to ensure we can offer the best pricing possible.

-As one of the most trusted and reliable pool repair companies in San Diego, we always stand behind the quality of our work.
-If we make a mistake, you can rest assured that we will be back to fix it immediately, and at no additional cost to you.
+As one of the premier pool repair companies in San Diego, we stand behind the quality of our work.
+If we make a mistake, we will be back to fix it immediately and at no additional cost to you.